-Of all the defence tactics you will have heard about, the exploding ant's self-destruct skill is the most extreme!
-The Malaysian exploding ant is different to most other bugs because it sacrifices itself for the good of its colony.
-Scientists call this autothysis, a word which comes from the Greek words for self and sacrifice.
+Of all the defense tactics you may have heard about, the exploding ant's self-destruct skill is the most extreme!
+The Malaysian exploding ant is different from most other bugs because it sacrifices itself for the good of its colony.
+Scientists call this autothysis, a word that comes from the Greek words for self and sacrifice.

-Ants always look out for their fellow ants, and by exploding they can scare off competitors or predators and save their colony.
+Ants always look out for their fellow ants, and by exploding, they can scare off competitors or predators and save their colony.